Recycling glazes from rinsing concentrates for Villeroy & Boch

 Ceramic modules specifically designed for abrasive media are used for recycling the glazes.
 The concentrating process is regulated by a patented method in order to achieve the required density of the glazes for reuse.

-Today, using the installed Envopur® microfiltration, the rinsing water resulting from the glazing process is recycled in such a way that the separated glaze can be fed back and the rinsing water can be re-circulated.
+Using the installed Envopur® microfiltration system, the rinsing water resulting from the glazing process is now recycled in such a way that the separated glaze can be fed back and the rinsing water can be re-circulated.
 The microfiltration plant has a capacity of 20 m³/day.
 That saves the customer disposal and water costs and recycles a valuable raw material – a sustainable water treatment and recycling solution.

 General contact+49 6154 6998 100